Irina Ovtchinnikova: Separation and widowhood

 Upon their return to Europe, Prince Peter and Ovtchinnikova settled in the United Kingdom.
 After the Greek monarchy was abolished in 1973, Prince Peter decided to liquidate his possessions in Greece, most notably his residence in Glyfada.
 From then on, the pair spent their time in London, Paris and Copenhagen.
 As the years passed by, their relationship deteriorated.
-They eventually decided to separate, but not officially.
+They eventually decided to separate, but not officially to divorce.
 Ovtchinnikova moved to Hong Kong, where she lived in a vast apartment filled with cats and monkeys, while Peter took up a relationship with a young Englishwoman who lived with him in Copenhagen.
 Ovtchinnikova was widowed on 15 October 1980.
 Her in-laws ostracized her at Peter's memorial mass, held at St Sophia's Cathedral, London, on 22 October; no member of the royal family expressed condolence to her.
 She inherited his enormous wealth, which he in turn had inherited from his mother.
 She sold her mother-in-law's jewelry in February and died on 13 March 1990.
 She was buried next to her husband in the grounds of their Danish palace, Lille Bernstorff.
 On her tomb, "the Russian" is described as "Princess Peter of Greece".